basharbayatna/Data_Cleaning-/README.md

   Died: 549 passengers
   Survived: 342 passengers
-  Insight: More passengers died than survived on the Titanic.
+  More passengers died than survived on the Titanic.

 2. **Histogram of Age Distribution**